What Is an AI Co-Founder? (Honest Answer for Solo Founders in 2026)

 An AI co-founder is an AI agent configured to operate a specific domain of your business autonomously.
 It has memory, a defined role, access to your tools and data, and a clear mandate.

 The difference between an AI co-founder and a regular AI tool is accountability.
 A chatbot answers questions.
-An AI co-founder owns outcomes - it posts your content, monitors your metrics, flags problems, and takes the next step without waiting to be asked.
+An AI co-founder owns outcomes.
+It posts your content, monitors your metrics, flags problems, and takes the next step without waiting to be asked.

-- Writes and publishes my Twitter content daily
+- Writing and publishing Twitter content daily

 ---